newyorrker/definitely-typed-tinkoff-invest-api-v2-js-rest/README.md

 How to update the version?
 ----
-You need to clone this repository, set the [version of tinkoff api](https://github.com/Tinkoff/investAPI/branches) which you want in .enc.local.
+You need to clone this repository, set the [version of tinkoff api](https://github.com/Tinkoff/investAPI/branches) which you want in .env.
 Like this: `API_VERSION=1.0.8`.

 After you must run the command `npm run build`, commit changes and make a pull request. ✅